-One nice thing about car camping: you have the space to bring along an air mattress instead of a sleeping pad.
+Alternately, if you prefer tent life, car camping means you have the space to bring along an air mattress instead of a sleeping pad.
 This one comes in twin and queen sizes, handles up to 600 pounds, and even offers a built-in pillow-like structure to hold your head up.
 It even packs a built-in pump.

 No matter how far off the grid you get, coffee is non-negotiable.
 The AeroPress can make coffee or espresso quickly, with minimal cleanup required.